nice-digital/engineering/skill-framework/README.md

 #### Additional relevant skills

 * **Community**.
-You learn from and contribute to the developers community of practice.
+You share your work and learn from other developers working across NICE Digital.

 * **Developing others** You help others to develop their skills.